numpy/numpy/doc/source/reference/maskedarray.baseclass.rst

 .. attribute:: MaskedArray.mask

-   Returns the underlying mask, as an array with the same shape and structure as the data, but where all fields are booleans.
+   Returns the underlying mask, as an array with the same shape and structure as the data, but where all fields are atomically booleans.
    A value of ``True`` indicates an invalid entry.